overdrivenpotato/rust-psp/README.md

 ## Dependencies

-To compile for the PSP, you will need a rust **nightly** version equal to or later than `2020-06-04`.
+To compile for the PSP, you will need a Rust **nightly** version equal to or later than `2020-06-04`.
 Please install Rust using https://rustup.rs/

-Use the following if you are new to rust.
+Use the following if you are new to Rust.
 (Feel free to set an override manually per-project).

 ```sh